 Who We Are

 Westminster Unitarian Church is a Welcoming Congregation member of the Unitarian Universalist Association of Congregations.
 We care about our members, our neighbors, and the world around us.
-We are a member congregation of the Ballou Channing District of the UUA.

 We are brave, curious, and compassionate thinkers and doers.
 We are diverse in faith, ethnicity, history, and spirituality, but aligned in our desire to make a difference for the good.
-We have a track record of standing on the side of love, justice, and peace.
+We have a track record of working on the side of love, justice, and peace.